Are Home Improvements Tax Deductible?

 If you completed a home improvement project using a home equity loan or HELOC, including RenoFi Home Equity Loans and RenoFi HELOCs, you may be eligible for home mortgage-interest deductions.Apr 9, 2021 • Rich Garner

-Many homeowners used their quarantine time to take on home renovation projects, and a significant portion of these homeowners financed these projects with home equity loans and HELOCs.
+Many homeowners are taking on home renovation projects, and a significant portion of these homeowners financed these projects with home equity loans and HELOCs.
 What you may not realize is that the interest you pay on these loans might be tax deductible.

-While some homeowners will choose to claim the expanded standard deduction on their 2020 taxes, it may be worth it for homeowners who’ve renovated to look into claiming itemized deductions and writing off home equity loan interest.
+While some homeowners will choose to claim the expanded standard deduction on next year’s taxes, it may be worth it for homeowners who’ve renovated to look into claiming itemized deductions and writing off home equity loan interest.

 What follows is general guidance.
 You should always consult a tax professional for your personal situation.